Kishor-bharti/JavaScript-101/README.md

 ```
 - check the challenge round! @ 9:53:30
 ## Rock Paper Scissors 👊
+- Find the Source code in the video!
 ## Image Slider 🖼️
+- Find the Source code in the video!
 ## Callback Hell? 🔥
 ## Promises 🤞
 ## Async/Await ⏳
 ## JSON files 📄
 ## Fetch data from an API ↩️
 ## Weather App project ☀️
+- Find the Source code in the video!